redelivre/redelivre/src/wp-content/plugins/add-to-any/README.txt

 AddToAny supports the <a href="https://codex.wordpress.org/AJAX_in_Plugins#The_post-load_JavaScript_Event">standard `post-load` event</a>.

-Ajax and infinite scroll plugins should always fire the `post-load` event after content insertion, so request <a href="https://codex.wordpress.org/AJAX_in_Plugins#The_post-load_JavaScript_Event">standard `post-load` support</a> from plugin authors as needed.
+Ajax and infinite scroll plugins/themes should always fire the `post-load` event after content insertion, so request <a href="https://codex.wordpress.org/AJAX_in_Plugins#The_post-load_JavaScript_Event">standard `post-load` support</a> from plugin & theme authors as needed.

 Use the following line to dispatch the `post-load` event for AddToAny and other plugins:

 `jQuery( 'body' ).trigger( 'post-load' );`

-= Why does the menu appear behind embedded objects (like Flash)? =

-Please read <a href="https://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
-For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/wordpress/hide_embeds">hide intersecting embedded objects</a>.

 = How can I set the plugin as a "Must-Use" plugin that is autoloaded and activated for all sites? =